Asice-Cloud/AbstractOnline/README.md

 #### what will be added:

-msg quene, nginx, redis cache, token validator, (distributed system frame?)
+msg quene, nginx, redis, token validator...  (distributed system frame?)

 #### other more:

-Due to I am a student, I always delay to update by examination or more reasons.
+Due to I am a student, I always delay to update by examination or other reasons.